VEuPathDB/conifer/Util/lib/conifer/docs/QuickstartGuide.md

 lower, more specific level.

-This quick start guide uses examples that depend on EBRC file and directory naming conventions which are use to derive conifer command line arguments based on the hostname of the website being configured.
+This quick start guide uses examples that depend on EBRC file and directory naming conventions which are, in turn, used to derive conifer command line arguments based on the hostname of the website being configured.
 If you do not use EBRC naming conventions then you will need to supply all the required conifer command line arguments manually.

 ### Install